bdolan55/CI_PP1_DND/README.md

 ### HTML Validation

-W3C Markup Validation has been used to validate the HTML code within from the website.
+The DND Group website was tested using W3C Markup Validation to validate the HTML code from the website.
 All the pages have passed with no errors or no warnings.
 <details><summary>Home</summary>
 <img src="docs/w3_html/w3_index_validation.PNG">
 </details>